Skip navigation

 Series/Report no.: NYUAD Division of Social Science Working Papers;#0110

 Abstract: Feedback plays a critical role in shaping beliefs, guiding decisions, and improving performance.
 We conduct an online experiment to study the nature and effectiveness of qualitative feedback.
-Although qualitative feedback is widely used, it has received little attention in experimental economics.
-We find that qualitative feedback is effective, despite a kindness bias in the way it is given.
+Although qualitative feedback is widely used, it has received little attention in experimental economics, where the focus has been primarily on quantitative feedback.
+Our design captures the full performance-feedback sequence: participants complete an essay-writing task, assess their performance, receive feedback from an evaluator, and then update their beliefs and make choices.
+Despite the presence of an upwards kindness bias in how feedback is given, we find that qualitative feedback is effective: beliefs are updated appropriately.
 We find no difference in how feedback is given to men and women.
 We identify two channels through which feedback influences decisions: a belief-updating channel and an encouragement channel.
 Women respond to both, while men are less responsive to encouragement.
+The more concrete feedback is, the more useful.

 URI: http://hdl.handle.net/2451/75241